The must-sees, the guided tours, our favorites?

 Our favorites in the neighborhood

-- The Picasso Museum in the splendid Hôtel Salé retraces all of Picasso's work (for families from 6/8 years old)
+• The Picasso Museum in the splendid Hôtel Salé retraces all of Picasso's work (for families from 6/8 years)

-- Go for lunch or a snack in the delightful Carette tea roomplace des Vosges.
+• Have lunch or taste in the lovely Carette tea roomPlace des Vosges.
 It is quite expensive but everything is delicious

-- Go taste the Dormouse in the TeapotOne of our favorite addresses in the neighborhood and fall in love with their incredible lemon pie (or any other cake, they are all good)
+• Go taste Dormouse in the teapot, one of our favorites in the neighborhood and crack for their incredible lemon pie (or for another cake, they are all good)

-- The Picasso Museum in the splendid Hôtel Salé retraces all of Picasso's work (for families from 6/8 years old)
+• The Picasso Museum in the splendid Hôtel Salé retraces all of Picasso's work (for families from 6/8 years)

-- The hunting museuma fascinating museum (for the whole family)
+• The hunting museum, an exciting museum (for the whole family)

-- The Museum of Jewish Art and History (from middle school)
+• The Museum of Jewish Art and History (from the college)

-- The Carnavalet Museum, on the history of ParisDiscover the Marais differently: guided tour and Escape Game
+• The Carnavalet Museum, on the history of ParisDiscover the Marais in a different way: guided tour and Escape Game

-- All the major brands and fashionable shops are in the Marais district and the icing on the cake, the shops are open on Sundays.
+• All major brands and fashionable signs are in the Marais district and icing on the cake, the shops are open on Sundays.

 The Canal Saint-Martin